 Young people who are the most vulnerable to gang affiliation, negative influences and bullying.
 We will work with 90% BME young people many of single parent families in a community which is in the bottom 15% of national deprivation statistics and the bottom 3% for crime.
 1 in 3 children locally liven in poverty.
 We will work with 20% looked after children and 15% young people who have some form of special educational needs such as ADHD and mild autism.

-We have run similar summer programmes for over 100 young people for the last five years in Croydon and have a track record of delivering excellence.
+We have run similar summer programmes for over 100 young people for the last seven years in Croydon and have a track record of delivering excellence.
 These projects have been visited and received excellent feedback and past funding from: BBC Children in Need, The Croydon Met Police, Croydon Council Executive Board, the Rank Foundation.
 We have a network of schools,agencies and families who trust our work and have already begun contacting us.

 Read more about the Charity running this project.

 CEO - Mark has worked in the local community for 15 years, founding the charity.
 Also a qualified accountant, Mark will manage the budget and plan.

 Project Manager.
 Buki is an experienced project manager with 4 years sector experience of running similar projects.

 Sports Lead.
 Jordan is a Level 2 FA qualified football coach who is a full time youth worker

 Performing Arts Lead.
 Chris is an experienced PM who runs the performing arts project the Outlet during the year.